nbigaouette/scientific_makefiles/README.md

 * gdb/g: Run program through gdb, the GNU Debugger;

 Options can be used together.
 For example:
-`make clean clean_data gcc optimized ds ocl omp r` will clean the objects, clean the data (be careful...), compiled an optimized OpenMP and OpenCL build with debug symbols using gcc, then run it.
+    make clean clean_data gcc optimized ds ocl omp r will clean the objects, clean the data (be careful...), compile an optimized OpenMP and OpenCL build with debug symbols using gcc, then run it.